Embird Embroidery Software

 How to Digitize a Portrait with Sfumato Stitch

-This page offers a step-by-step tutorial on how to digitize a photographic portrait for embroidery using the Sfumato Stitch tool in Embird Studio NEXT.
-It guides users through importing a photo, outlining key features like the face, mouth, and hair with the Sfumato tool, adjusting parameters for color and stitch density, and saving the finished design.
-The tutorial also showcases examples of sfumato designs created with different color palettes, including multicolored, sepia, and grayscale.
+This tutorial provides a step-by-step guide for digitizing a photographic portrait for machine embroidery using the Sfumato Stitch tool in Embird Studio NEXT.
+You will learn how to import a photo, outline key facial features such as the mouth and hair, adjust color parameters for optimal thread density, and save the final design.
+This page also showcases examples of Sfumato designs using various color palettes, including multicolored, sepia, and grayscale.

-Adjustable parameters of sfumato objects are described in the Parameters - Sfumato chapter.
+Detailed descriptions of adjustable Sfumato parameters can be found in the Parameters - Sfumato chapter.

 1. Import Photo